nsbradford/ExuberantCV/CourseNotes.md

         * The new mean is a weighted average of prediction and measurement (higher weights for less uncertainty).
 Kalmain Gain is the weight given to the measurement
         * Note that there can still be issues when the predictions and measurement disagree slightly, because the combined result will have a very tight variance (despite the massive uncertainty).
 This is often indicative of an underlying issue with the model itself.
       * Cons: unimodal distribution means only one hypothesis, linear model restricts class of motion (can be fixed with "Extended Kalman Filter")
   * 7C Non-parametric models
+    * Particule Filter: a way to describe non-Gaussian distributions by having the underlying model have arbitrary distribution.
+Density is represented by both location and weight of a particule.
+      * Assume we have some input, or "perturbation"
+      * Given: prior probability of the sytem state, action (dynamical system) model, sensor model, and stream of observations
+      * Bayes filter: general approach for estimating a distribution over time from incoming measurements and some process model
+    * Particle Filters for Localization: robotics application
+      * Use stochastic universal sampling/systematic resampling so that sampling is efficient
+      * Other considerations: be efficient about resampling, make sure to overestimate noise, recover from failure by randomly distributing some extra particles at every step
+    * Particle filters for real
+      * Good paper: Condensation - Conditional Density Propagation for Visual Tracking (1997)
+    * Tracking considerations:
+      * Mean-shift: find the modes of a distribution, given a set of samples by repeatedly moving in the direction of the center of mass of a local region (usually converges).
+Use a similarity function with the Bhattacharyya coefficient.
+Use a differentiable, isotropic, monotonically decreasing kernel (such as... the Gaussian!)
+      * In order to track people (with segmented body parts), build a generic model, and then learn the appearance for that particular person using some examples
   * 7D Tracking considerations
+    * Initialization: is tricky; can manually start, subtract background, or separate detector function
+    * Sensor and Dynamics models: learn from data, or use domain knowledge; some form of ground truth often required
+    * Prediction vs Correction trade-off: if dynamics model is too strong, incoming data will be ignored
+    * Data Association: decide which measurements go with which objects.
+Simple strategy; only pay attention to the measurement closest to the prediction.
+Can be more sophisticated with multiple hypothesis
+    * Drift is still an issue
 8. Classification and Recognition
   1. 8A Introduction to recognition
+    * Object categorization: given a number of training images of a category, assign correct category label to new images
+    * Issue: most objects fit into multiple categories (e.g. a German Shepherd is a dog is an animal).
+Use intuition from "Basic Level Categories" in humans.
+Dogs invoke a clear mental image and set of behaviors, while animal doesn't have a single type of image associated with it
+      * Humans are suspected to have something like 10,000-30,000 object categories, on par with the number of nouns humans use in language
+    * Challenges: training set has varying illumination, object pose, and clutter.
+Same image can mean different objects if seen in different contexts.
+Problem is very complex and computationally intensive (estimated to take up something on order of half of the brain in primates)
   * 8B Classification: Generative models
+    * Supervised classification: given a collection of labeled examples, come up with a function that will predict the labels of new examples.
+      * Generative models: separately build models for each class, then for a new test input, compare the results of each model and return which is most confident; separately model conditional densities and priors
+        * Firm probabilistic grounding, allows you to use priors, can use a small number of examples, new classes don't perturb previous models
+        * Because of the probabilistic model, can be used to generate new examples
+        * However, works best in lower-dimensional spaces, there are issues with acquiring the prior probability, the "hard" cases are difficult to model, and having lots of data won't improve the model.
+      * Discriminative models: construct a decision boundary between the classes; model the posterior
+      * "Risk" of a classifier strategy S is the expected loss; different mistakes may have different associated costs
+      * Principal Component Analysis (PCA): all about which directions in the feature space have the greatest variance.
+Picture a 2D plot, and collapsing all points to the best-fitting line
+        *

   * 8C Classification: Discriminative models
   * 8D Action recognition
 9. Useful Methods